dex1n/ArgCat/README.md

 # ArgCat

-### A cute helper for python argument parsing
+### A cute helper for ArgumentParser in Python 3

 Have you already been tired of writing argument parsing codes for your python command line program?

 #### YES, I AM!
 (Why do you yell as hell?!)

-(This is the reason:) To me defining the argument parsers and adding varities of arguments in python are absolute chores and the most boring part of writing a python program.
+(This is the reason:) To me, defining the argument parsers and adding/setting varities of arguments in python are absolute chores and the most boring part of writing a python program.

 You know, __Life is short, I use Python__...just to write the creative and fun stuffs.
 But not these: